VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 determine whether to continue using the Windows Azure Service Bus for transporting all command messages.

-* Which commands, if any, can be processed in memory?
+* Which commands, if any, can be handles in-process?
-* Will the system lose any resilience if it handles some commands in memory?
+* Will the system lose any resilience if it handles some commands in-process?
-* Will there be any significant performance gains if it handles some commands in memory?
+* Will there be any significant performance gains if it handles some commands in-process?

 In addition, by processing commands in-process, it becomes easier to use commands as synchronous, two-way messages.